When Huntington's disease leaves her feeling hopeless, Sarah looks within herself to find hope instead. Read her 5 tips here.

-As I wrote this entry, I realised that I was needlessly going down with the ship.
-I realised I was in a major depression, and I’m working with my health team and family to come out of it.
+As I wrote this entry, I realized that I was needlessly going down with the ship.
+I realized I was in a major depression, and I’m working with my health team and family to come out of it.

 It’s all baby steps, every day.
 But at least I’m doing something about it.

-The more I eschew the world outside of my house, the more daunting everything becomes.
+The more I eschew the world outside my house, the more daunting everything becomes.

 That’s my pattern.